melbedour/rag-lev-boots-project/README.md

   - `embeddings_768`
   - `embeddings_1536`
-- These numbers indicate the embedding dimensions (i.e how long the embeddings array is; how many parameters in has)
+- These numbers indicate the embedding dimensions (i.e how long the embeddings array is, i.e how many parameters in has)
 - You must choose _one_ and stick with it for the entire project (either 768 _or_ 1536)
 - The reason the project offers both is because different LLMs offer different